oceannay/intro-to-python-assignment/README.md

 ## 🔍 Purpose

-The goal of this project is to demonstrate foundational Python skills for psychological and data analysis contexts, focusing on clear, well-commented code and correct use of core data structures.[file:58]
+The goal of this project is to demonstrate foundational Python skills for psychological and data analysis contexts, focusing on clear, well-commented code and correct use of core data structures.